 - There are four levels of a Social Security disability appeal: reconsideration, hearing, Appeals Council review and Federal Court.
 An experienced attorney can guide you through all of these levels and ensure that you are prepared at every turn.

 - Your SSD denial notice that you receive in the mail will tell you how to appeal the denial if you are unhappy with the decision.

 - All appeals must be submitted in writing.
 A lawyer can provide direction and guidance on how to do this.

 - According to the Social Security Administration (SSA), you have the option to attend your hearing through video rather than in person.
 This could save you travel time and allow for a hearing in a more comfortable location.
 The SSA will let you know if a video hearing is available in your area.

 - The judge will question you during your hearing.
 Therefore, having an attorney present who has prepared you for this step, will ensure that you are well-prepared to answer the questions in a way that will benefit your case.

 - You have 60 days from the date you receive your denial letter to appeal your case.
 Once the 60 days are up, you lose the right to appeal.

 Knowing what to expect when you appeal a SSD benefits denial can significantly help you prepare for the process.
 And having an attorney at your side to walk with you through the process will only further your chances for a successful appeal.

-If you or a loved one has been denied SSD benefits, contact Phillips Disability for a free consultation.
+If you or a loved one has been denied SSD benefits, contact Dayes Law Firm PC for a free consultation.